ben-manes/gradle-versions-plugin/README.md

 ## Usage

 This plugin is available from [Bintray's JCenter repository](http://jcenter.bintray.com).
-You can add it to your build script using the following configuration:
+You can add it to your top-level build script using the following configuration:

 ### `plugins` block: